Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

 Next, we focus on the frequency shift.
 For the factorized initial state, the reservoir does not change the Larmor frequency, as indicated by Eq.~\eqref{eq:offDiagF}, and the peak of each blue curve is found at $\omega = \omega_q$ in Fig.~\ref{fig:RamseyFFTPure}.
 By contrast, the effective Larmor frequency is modified with the term $i \int dt' \bar{L}(t')$ in Eq.~\eqref{eq:FIDC} in the case with the correlated initial state.
 Because we consider the low temperature $\beta \hbar \omega_q = 5$, the contribution of $\rho_{-}(t)$ to $\rho_{eg}(t)$ in Eq.~\eqref{eq:offDiagC} is small.
-The frequency of $\rho_{+}(t)$ at the time $t$ is given by $\omega_q + 4 \int_{0}^{t}dt' \bar{L}(t')$ in Eq.~\eqref{eq:FIDC}, and we found that the function $\bar{L}(t)$ always takes nonnegative value in our simulations.
+The frequency of $\rho_{+}(t)$ at the time $t$ is given by $\omega_q + 4 \int_{0}^{t}dt' \bar{L}(t')$ in Eq.~\eqref{eq:FIDC}, and we found that the function $\bar{L}(t)$ always takes non-negative values in our simulations.
 For this reason, the peak for the correlated initial state is shifted to a larger frequency, which is indicated by the red curves in Fig.~\ref{fig:RamseyFFTPure}.
 The function $\bar{L}(t)$ decays slower as the spectral exponent $s$ decreases, and hence the integral of $\bar{L}(t)$ takes larger values.
-This results in the larger shift of the red curve in Fig.~\ref{fig:RamseyFFTPure} for the smaller exponent.
+This results in a remarkable shift of the red curve in Fig.~\ref{fig:RamseyFFTPure} for smaller exponents.
+The shift in this domain is on the order of the qubit frequency, which has not been seen in actual experiments, for example with superconducting platforms.
+We thus conclude that deep sub-Ohmic reservoirs do not dominantly couple in this situation.

 Note that the Lamb shift found in the conventional Born--Markov approximation approach~\cite{RedfieldIJRD1957,LindbladCMP1976,Breuer2002} is independent of the above frequency shift: The Lamb shift results from correlations of the system and reservoir in the real-time domain, while the above frequency results from correlations between the total equilibrium state ($e^{-\beta \hat{H}_\mathrm{tot}}$) and the real-time evolution [$\mathcal{U}_\mathrm{i}(t)$].
+Since within the Born--Markov approximation the total system is always factorized into the form $\hat{\rho}_S(t) \otimes \hat{\rho}_{R, \eq}$, the frequency shift caused by the initial correlation between the system and reservoir cannot be seen.